what to do when you're feeling a lack of inspiration

-Striving to be a better person or become more skilled in your profession is an excellent means of inspiration; just be mindful not to strive for perfection.
+Striving to be a better person or the best version of yourself, in your daily life and becoming more skilled in your profession is a great way to spark the creative process and find inspiration, but be mindful not to strive for perfection.

-When you focus too much on trying to make something better, your attention is no longer on the experience but the outcome.
+When you spend too much time or focus too much on making something better, your attention is no longer on the experience but on the outcome.

-Furthermore, whether they realize it or not, some perfectionists have the mindset that development is unnecessary.
+Furthermore, whether they realize it or not, some perfectionists believe that development is unnecessary.
 “Habitual success can give false impressions of expertise and interfere with the desire to improve skill sets.

 This way, if your time is up for a specific activity or project, you will not stay stuck trying to perfect it – you can move on and leave it as is or finish it up later if you need to.

 Adjust Your Thoughts To Shift Your Perspective